scyberLink/ruig/CONTRIBUTING.md

 - Please refer to the article on [creating pull requests](https://github.com/scyberLink/ruig/wiki/How-to-Contribute#pull-requests) and contributing to this project.

+## Pull Request Formatting

+To maintain consistency and readability in PR submissions, please follow these guidelines:

+- Use clear commit messages
+- Ensure PR titles follow the `<type>: <subject>` convention (e.g., `docs: Update CONTRIBUTING.md`).
+Refer to the [Conventional Commits](https://www.conventionalcommits.org/) specification for more details.
+- Provide a detailed description in the PR body, outlining the changes and their impact
+- Link related issues using GitHub's syntax (Fixes #<issue_number> or Related to #<issue_number>).
+- If applicable, include screenshots or examples for UI-related changes
+- Use bullet points for clarity if making multiple changes.

 ### Final Checklist

 Please remember to do the following: